allenwong/MakeIconsWithSketch/README.md

 ![Alt text](https://github.com/allenwong/MakeIconsWithSketch/blob/master/SVG%20and%20GIF%20-%20Allen%20Wang/download.gif)

+## Special Thanks ##
+Awesome Icon Designer [Kyle Adams](https://twitter.com/ItsKyleAdams) and his daily #makeicons with Illustrator [tutorials](https://www.youtube.com/user/kyleadamsdesign).

 ## License ##

-[Make Icons With Sketch](https://github.com/allenwong/MakeIconsWithSketch) is under the MIT license.
+ All icons published on this [Make Icons With Sketch](https://github.com/allenwong/MakeIconsWithSketch) are licensed under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) which means you can copy, modify, distribute and use the icons for free, including commercial purposes, without asking permission from or providing attribution to the designer.

 ## Reach me ##